apalache-mc/apalache/docs/src/apalache/preprocessing.md

 preprocessing steps:

  * `Inliner`:
-    - replaces every call to a user-defined operator with the operator's body.
+    - replaces every call to a user-defined operator with the operator's body
     - replaces every call to a let-in defined operator of arity at least 1 with the operator's body
  * `PrimingPass`: adds primes to variables in `Init` and `ConstInit` (required by `TransitionPass`)
  * `VCGen`: extracts verification conditions from the invariant candidate.